Handling Multi-Currency Exchange Rates in Reconciliation Permalink to this section

 record = FXRateRecord(**pair)

-canonical_pair = (record.base_currency, record.quote_currency)
+canonical = (record.base_currency, record.quote_currency)

-inverse_pair = (record.quote_currency, record.base_currency)
+inverse = (record.quote_currency, record.base_currency)

-if canonical_pair in target_pairs:
+if canonical in target_pairs:

-elif inverse_pair in target_pairs:
+elif inverse in target_pairs:

 record.mid_rate = 1.0 / record.mid_rate

-record.base_currency, record.quote_currency = inverse_pair
+record.base_currency, record.quote_currency = inverse

-df = pd.DataFrame(validated_records)
+df = pd.DataFrame(validated)

 if df.empty:

-raise RuntimeError("Zero valid FX records returned.
-Halting conversion pipeline.")
+raise RuntimeError("zero valid FX records returned — halting conversion pipeline")

 return df.set_index(["base_currency", "quote_currency", "rate_date"])